 DLL Icon Extractor

 Extract icons from Windows DLL files instantly.
-View all embedded icon resources and download as ICO or PNG.
-Perfect for extracting icons from system libraries like shell32.dll or imageres.dll.
+Browse all embedded icon resources and download as ICO or PNG.
+Perfect for system libraries like shell32.dll or imageres.dll.
 100% browser-based - your files never leave your device.

 Drop your DLL file here